 Juicy boerewors is a staple at braais and a typical accompaniment to traditional pap en sous (maize porridge and chunky tomato sauce).
 And no rugby match is complete without a boerwors roll, or boerie as it is fondly known: a piece of boerewors stuffed into a soft hotdog roll with fried onion and lashings of sauce.

 WHERE: Good quality options can be purchased from Frankie Fenner Meat Merchants, The Butcherman, Gardens Continental Butchery and Deli, Blackforest Butchery and Joey’s Vleisprodukte order from the Doorbell Deli online, they bring the best Karoo wors, meat and cheese to your door.

 Pap en sous (porridge and sauce)

 Corn is a staple food in South Africa and makes a starring appearance in many local dishes.
-Made with course ground maize cooked in water, pap is a favourite for all South Africans.
-It is either cooked to a smooth, loose consistancy, or more dry, known as krummelpap (crumbly porridge).
+Made with coarse ground maize cooked in water, pap is a favourite for all South Africans.
+It is either cooked to a smooth, loose consistency, or more dry, known as krummelpap (crumbly porridge).
 Pap is served as a breakfast food with milk, or as a savoury dish with a side of chunky tomato-and-onion sauce or chakalaka, a popular spicy chunky fruity salsa.
 Or even a meaty stew.

 WHERE: This is best made in home kitchens but if you are out on the prowl places like The Gold Restaurant and The Village Idiot will ensure that you have a taste of how the locals like to eat pap.